huangnauh/coredns/plugin/forward/README.md

   response does not count as a health failure.
 When choosing a value for **MAX**, pick a number at least greater than the expected *upstream query rate* * *latency* of the upstream servers.
   As an upper bound for **MAX**, consider that each concurrent query will use about 2kb of memory.
+* `retry_failed` **MAX** will limit the number of failed retry queries to **MAX**.
+  When some resolves might return ServerFailure or Refused, retry a different upstream.
+  The default value is 0.
+The max value is the number of upstreams.

 Also note the TLS config is "global" for the whole forwarding proxy if you need a different `tls-name` for different upstreams you're out of luck.